nbharwani11/CS3308_Final_Project/README.md

   - Jonathan has 8 years of experience in their career with this, so he will take the lead.
 Sean, Nick and Naureen will be researching more about the language and assisting Jonathan.
 Project will have many for loops, while loops, if/else statements.
 The project will be more stylic and basic in terms of the structure

 5. Development method: scrum, kanban, waterfall: with specifics!
-  - Using a pokemon API
+  - Using a Pokémon API
   - Going with the scrum method:
 	- 1 week spirits meeting every Wednesday
 	- Tasks will be broken up into smaller pieces due to new language risk